demisto/content/Packs/HarfangLabEDR/Integrations/Hurukai/README.md

 HarfangLab EDR Connector,
 Compatible version 2.13.7+
-This integration was integrated and tested with version xx of Hurukai
+This integration was integrated and tested with version 2.13.7+ of Hurukai

 ## Configure HarfangLab EDR on Cortex XSOAR